RagnarDanneskjold/coinproxy/ReadMe.txt

 ----------------------------------------------------------------------
 CoinProxy
 ----------------------------------------------------------------------
+sinatra-based

+    The Sinatra-based (Ruby) version can unpack and repack the RPC initiated by the client and functions as a proxy.
+Filtering and validating functionalities can be added in the future.

+    Detailed instructions for using sinatra-based coinproxy can be found in sinatra-based/ReadMe.txt

-cowboy-based
+cowboy-based (not implemented yet)

-yaws-based (use this one)
+yaws-based

-    The Yaws-based version can unpack and repack the RPC initiated by the client and functions as a proxy.
+    The Yaws-based (Erlang) version can unpack and repack the RPC initiated by the client and functions as a proxy.
 Filtering and validating functionalities can be added in the future.

     Detailed instructions for using yaws-based coinproxy can be found in yaws-based/ReadMe.txt